-With the Power Switch on the On position the step is in Automatic Mode.
-This means it will extend and retract automatically when the door is opened or closed by means of a magnetic door switch attached to the lower hinged edge of the screen door.
+With the Power Switch in the On position the step is in Automatic Mode.
+This means it will extend and retract automatically whenever the door is opened or closed.
+This is done by means of a magnetic door switch attached to the lower hinged edge of the screen door section of the entrance doors.
 The steps will extend when the screen door is opened, and retract when the screen door is closed.
 With the power switch in the Off position the step can be kept in the extended or retracted position as described below.